 In addition the Forest Preserves of Cook County distributes free brochures, maps and information detailing recreational opportunities, including fishing, canoeing, kayaking and horseback riding, at its headquarters, 536 N. Harlem Ave. in River Forest.
 For more specific information regarding activities on the Forest Preserves' more than 69,000 acres, phone (800) 870-3666.

 Motorsports enthusiasts can enjoy stock car racing at Chicagoland Speedway in nearby Joliet during the race season (February to November).
 The track hosts the NASCAR Monster Energy Cup Series, NASCAR XFINITY Series, NASCAR Camping World Truck Series and ARCA Racing Series.
-Champions Park, located next to the grandstands, offers fan-interactive displays and plaques commemorating past winners of NASCAR Monster Energy Cup Series races; phone (815) 722-5500.
+Champions Park, located next to the grandstands, offers fun things to do such as fan-interactive displays and plaques commemorating past winners of NASCAR Monster Energy Cup Series races; phone (815) 722-5500.

 Oddly enough, the ultimate football town claims only one representative in NCAA Division I football: The Northwestern Wildcats.
 They take to the gridiron at Ryan Field, (847) 491-2287.